lukso-network/docs/docs/standards/smart-contracts/lsp9-vault.md

 function renounceOwnership() public
 ```

-Since renouncing ownership a sensitive operation, it is done as a two step process by calling  `renounceOwnership(..)` twice.
+Since renouncing ownership is a sensitive operation, it is done as a two step process by calling  `renounceOwnership(..)` twice.
 First to initiate the process, second as a confirmation.

 The current block number is saved as a part of initiation because the following behaviour is wanted:
 - The first 100 blocks after the saved block is the pending period, if you call `renounceOwnership(..)` during this period, the transaction will be reverted.